 To prove a Slip and Fall you must prove the property owner owed you a duty, the owner breached that duty, the breach caused you injury, and the injury resulted in damages.

 What duty does a property owner owe me?

 The duty a property owner owes you depends on whether you are an invitee, licensee, or trespasser.

 The most well known Slip, Trip, or Fall case involves a person who is injured on a business’ property because of the business’ failure to remedy a dangerous hazard.
 In these situations, the person who is injured is known as an invitee.
 An invitee is a person who is invited onto the property owner’s land as a member of the public or a person who enters the property owner’s land for the purpose of conducting business with the property owner.
 An example of an invitee is a person who enters a grocery store to shop.
 The property owner owes the invitee a reasonable duty of care.
 This means the property owner must act with the same reasonable care as any other property owner would act to remedy a hazardous.
 If the property owner knew of the hazardous condition or should have known of the hazardous condition, and an invitee is injured because of the dangerous hazard, the property owner can be held responsible for the invitee’s injuries.
 Most Slip, Trip, or Fall victims are invitees.

 What is a licensee?

 Additionally, a Slip, Trip, or Fall case can arise when a property owner gives permission for a person to enter onto the land, but does not give permission to the general public to enter the land, and the person is injured.
 This person who is allowed to enter the land is called a licensee.
-An example of a licensee is a plumber who is invited onto an owner’s property to fix a sink.
 A property owner owes a lesser duty to licensees than to invitees.
 A property owner owes a duty to licensees to warn of known latent (hidden or concealed) dangers.

 What is a trespasser?